automl/HPOlib/docs/source/manual.rst

         HPOlib-run /path/to/optimizers/<tpe/hyperopt|smac|spearmint|tpe/random> [-s seed] [-t title]

-    By default optimizers will run 200 evaluations on the function.
+    By default, the optimizers will run 200 evaluations on the function.
 For smac and tpe this will take about 2 mins but for spearmint it will be longer than 45 mins, so change :bash:`number_of_jobs` parameter in :bash:`config.cfg` file in same folder to 50 or less.

     .. code:: cfg